 In the 19th and 20th centuries, cocaine was used as a local anesthetic in surgeries and dental procedures.
 As people became aware of its addictive potential, though, people began to use it at social gatherings.
 By the late 20th century, cocaine abuse had become a significant problem.

-While coca leaves were traditionally chewed or brewed into teas, today, cocaine is typically snorted or injected, if it’s in liquid form. cocaine also comes in rock-like crystals, crack cocaine, which is smoked.
+While coca leaves were traditionally chewed or brewed into teas, today, cocaine is typically snorted or injected, if it’s in liquid form.
+Cocaine also comes in rock-like crystals, crack cocaine, which is smoked.

 Oral Consumption of Cocaine

-The oral consumption of cocaine usually refers to people snorting the powder or rubbing it on their gums.
+The oral consumption of cocaine usually refers to people snorting the cocaine powder or rubbing it on their gums.
 When consumed orally, the drug must pass through the digestive system first before entering the bloodstream.
 This results in a slower absorption.
 Due to the slower absorption, users typically get a mild but prolonged high.
 The rush is also less intense.

 Smoking crack cocaine involves inhaling vaporized crack cocaine crystals.
 Although users get a very quick high, the effects last only for a few minutes.
 Users may also choose to inject liquid cocaine.
 The cocaine is dissolved in water and injected directly into the bloodstream.
 Injection provides an immediate and intense high but also comes with high risks of overdose and infections (if needles are shared).